logicstorm426/laravel-google-text-to-speech/README.md

 > [!WARNING]
 > `listVoices` method only works with **Google Cloud Text-to-Speech API**.
 It is not supported for **Gemini Text-to-Speech API**.

-## Contributing

-> **Your contributions are welcome!** If you'd like to improve this project, simply create a pull request with your changes.
-Your efforts help enhance its functionality and documentation.

-> If you find this project useful, please consider ⭐ it to show your support!

-## Authors
-This project is created and maintained by [Moe Mizrak](https://github.com/moe-mizrak).

-## License
-Laravel Package Template is an open-sourced software licensed under the **[MIT license](LICENSE)**.